stratdev3/SimpleW/documentation/simplew/docs/addons/hosting.md

 :::

-## What this package does
+## Features

-`SimpleW.Helper.Hosting` allows you to :
+It allows you to :
 - Start and stop `SimpleWServer` as a hosted service
 - Configure SimpleW using the Generic Host (`HostApplicationBuilder`)
 - Override the listening URL from configuration or code
 - Integrate SimpleW into existing .NET hosting environments

-It **does not** :
-- add ASP.NET Core
-- impose any DI model on SimpleW
-- change how SimpleW routes or handles requests

 ## Requirements

 - .NET 8.0
 - SimpleW (core server)
-- Microsoft.Extensions.Hosting (8.x)
+- Microsoft.Extensions.Hosting 8.x or higher (automatically included)

 ## Installation